-Smart contracts require trustworthy sources of data to execute the conditions of the contract.
+Smart contracts require trustworthy data sources to execute the contract’s conditions.
 Developers can use an oracle to achieve this.
-Oracles already exist as centralized services, where one source of information provides data to mobile applications and other web services.
+Oracles already exist as centralised services, where one source of information provides data to mobile applications and other web services.

-Additionally, LINK, its native token, has been one of the best performing altcoins on the market.
+Additionally, LINK, its native token, has been one of the best-performing altcoins on the market.
 The founders launched an ICO in September 2017.
-It reached its cap at $32 million, but only 10% of the token were available for public sale.
+It reached a cap of $32 million, but only 10% of the token was available for public sale.

 Node Operators received an incentive of 35% of the tokens.
 Another 35% were sold in the pre-sale and public sale.
-The company kept the other 30% of tokens, which are reserved for project developers and staff.
+The company kept the other 30% of tokens reserved for project developers and staff.
 All in all, there is currently 350,000 000 LINK in circulation.

 How Does It Work?

 The off-chain operations are made up of multiple nodes.
 They are attached to the Ethereum network and receive data from various external sources.
 Importantly, the nodes and the sources of data are independent of each other.
-This means that a single source of data cannot determine the efficacy of other sources.
+This means that a single data source cannot determine other sources’ efficacy.

-Furthermore, these external sources of data can be pricing data on different cryptocurrencies or information from a payment protocol like PayPal.
+Furthermore, these external data sources can be pricing data on different cryptocurrencies or information from a payment protocol like PayPal.

 The network is compatible with Bitcoin, Hyperledger, and Ethereum.
-However, it is worth noting that the network is actively expanding its compatibility with other blockchains.
+However, the network is actively expanding its compatibility with other blockchains.

 Chainlink Relationship With Oracle

 Off-chain data enters the network by request.
-When there is a request for external data, the network creates a contract.
+The network creates a contract when there is a request for external data.
 The contracts match the request with the relevant oracle.
 These contracts consist of three parts: